Han Song (writer): Life

-Born 1965 in Chongqing, Han works as a journalist for the state news agency Xinhua.
-His first short story collection, Gravestone of the Universe 宇宙墓碑 was published in 1981 in the Taiwanese journal Huanxiang 幻象.
+Han went on to study English and journalism at university.
+His first novel, Cosmic Tombstones (宇宙墓碑) was published in 1981 in the Taiwanese magazine Huanxiang.
 It waited ten years for publication in the People's Republic of China because publishers found its tone too dark.
+It was finally published in 1991, the year Han began working for state news agency Xinhua.

 Han has received the Chinese Galaxy Award for fiction six times.
 The LA Times described him as China's premier science fiction writer.
+Following a diagnosis of dementia, Han began using Chinese AI chatbot DeepSeek to help him write stories.
+He told The New York Times in 2025 that he was initially dispirited that the bot sometimes produced better stories than him, but now views it merely as a tool.

 Work

-According to the China Daily, Han describes himself as a "staunch nationalist at heart", and his work is critical of China's desire to Westernize as fast as possible: He believes that "fast-track development does not agree with core Asian values", and that adoption of the "alien entities" of science, technology and modernization by the Chinese will turn them into monsters.
+Critics have noted Han's ambivalent attitude towards the economic and social change experience in China during his lifetime.
+According to the China Daily, Han describes himself as a "staunch nationalist at heart", and his work is critical of China's desire to Westernize as fast as possible.
+He believes that "fast-track development does not agree with core Asian values", and that adoption of the "alien entities" of science, technology and modernization by the Chinese will turn them into monsters.